Firefighter/Paramedic – Ryan Cloud

 Firefighter/Paramedic – Crystal Pinero

-Crystal Pinero is a Pacific Northwest native, having been born and raised in Tacoma, WA.
-She moved to Colorado in 2010 after being accepted into a renowned paramedic academy at a level one trauma center.
-Crystal obtained her National Registry Paramedic Certification and began working for a highly respected organization, which provided 911 emergency medical services to the third largest county in Colorado and ran approximately 28,000 calls per year.
+Crystal Pinero is a Pacific Northwest native, born and raised in Tacoma.
+She moved to Colorado in 2010, after being accepted into a renowned paramedic academy at a level one trauma center.
+Crystal obtained her National Registry Paramedic Certification and began working for a highly respected organization, which provided 911 emergency medical services to the third largest county in Colorado, handling approximately 28,000 calls per year.
 Her additional experience includes 12 years in local hospital emergency departments and five years as a volunteer firefighter/EMT at Riverside Fire/Rescue.
 Crystal was an active member of a national disaster response team, serving multiple deployments during hurricane Ike and Gustav.
-This is where she felt the strong desire to become a Paramedic to provide a more advanced level of care to the communities that she served.
-After working in Colorado for almost seven years, Crystal wanted to get back to her roots and was thrilled to accept the position of Firefighter/Paramedic at NMRFA.
+This is where she felt the strong desire to become a Paramedic, providing a more advanced level of care to the communities that she served.
+After working in Colorado for nearly seven years, Crystal wanted to return to her roots and was thrilled to accept the position of Firefighter/Paramedic at North Mason Regional Fire Authority.
 During her off-time, she enjoys anything that takes her outdoors and gets her heart rate above 90 beats per minute.
-In addition, she is a self-proclaimed chicken wing connoisseur and aspiring beat-box artist.
+She is also a self-proclaimed chicken wing connoisseur and aspiring beat-box artist.

 Photo/Description Coming Soon